 The C.S.
 Lewis Institute was founded in 1976 and endeavors, in the legacy of C.S.
 Lewis, to develop disciples who will articulate, defend and live their faith in Christ in personal and public life.
 From its inception, the Institute has been inter-denominational, has worked closely with a variety of churches and sees itself as a servant ministry, assisting churches and pastors in making disciples of Jesus Christ.
-This takes the form of discipleship programs, area-wide conferences/seminars, pastor fellowships and resources in print and on the web.
+This takes the form of discipleship programs, evangelism and apologetics training, area-wide conferences/seminars, pastor fellowships and resources in print and on the web.

 We wholeheartedly accept the Apostles Creed, Nicene Creed and other creeds of the early church.
 Below is a brief summary of our core convictions for contemporary times.